GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ## 11. Sample Bonded Robotic Labor Agreement

 Let's say I want to mass-produce some items.
 I already know I can afford 100 hours with a 5 TTP bot.
 Let's say I know because I've conducted a work study with a 5 TTP bot.
-My faux-Oracle showed my torq curves.
+My faux-oracle showed my torq curves.
 I should be able to get 400 items done in 100 hours of nonstop work with this one bot alone, and my market research says I can sell each item for 13.5 RT.

 Do you think it will work out?
 Let's try some Robonomic math and see.